status-im/status-keycard/README.md

 The project is built using Gradle with the [Fidesmo Javacard Gradle plugin](https://github.com/fidesmo/gradle-javacard).
 You can set the JavaCard HOME not only through the enviroment but also creating a gradle.properties file with the property "com.fidesmo.gradle.javacard.home" set to the correct path

+This implementation will try to use only features available in JavaCard 2.2.2 for broader compatibility with existing hardware.